kytos/legacy/napps/kytos/of_l2lsloop/README.rst

 L2LSLOOP Operation
 ------------------

-In order to avoid loop at Layer 2, this application identifies duplicate paths between endpoints and remove one of the paths by disabling one of the ports that are creating the loop.
+In order to avoid loops at Layer 2, this application identifies duplicate paths between endpoints and remove one of the paths by disabling one of the ports that are creating the loop.